CaelanDrayer/caelandrayer.ca/ReadMe.md

 Maybe take a look and learn [about me](about_me.md)

-Otherwise, I have a been writing things in my [index](Knowledge%20Base/index.md) - take a look!
+Otherwise, I have been creating a bit of a knowledge base -- take  look!